-The Hotel Majestic’s Roof Garden
+The Hotel Majestic’s Roof Garden in New York City

 For those who remain in New York during the summer season, and for many visitors, the Hotel Majestic has for several years been a delightful resort.